Wolnosciowiec-Archive/frontend-prerenderer/README.md

 ====================

 Uses PhantomJS to render a single-page application written in javascript.
 Useful for SEO and indexing by social media.
+Works on LOW-END-BOXES, does not consume much ram memory.

 ```
 /*